monopole/snt/startCluster/confirm.md

-# Can kubectl talk to your cluster?
+# Can kubectl Talk to your Cluster?

 > _Are the lights on?_
 >